HL7/US-Core/input/pagecontent/conformance-expectations.md

 ##### Defined Pattern Elements

 The StructureDefinitions define the US Core Profiles and the [ElementDefinition.pattern[x]] which is used almost exclusively for the CodeableConcept and Coding  datatypes.
 It specifies "a value that the value in the instance **SHALL** follow - that is, any value in the pattern must be found in the instance.
 Other additional values may be found too.
 This is effectively constraint by example."
-If the element is marked as must support and defined by a pattern then the pattern defines the elements *and* values that shall be present.
+If the element is marked as must support and defined by a pattern then the pattern defines the elements *and* element values that the server **SHALL** be capable of providing.

-For example the [US Core DiagnosticReport Profile for Laboratory Results Reporting] category element is defined with a pattern requiring fixed values in DiagnosticReport.category.coding.system  and DiagnosticReport.category.coding.code for a Coding element
+For example the [US Core DiagnosticReport Profile for Laboratory Results Reporting] category element is defined with a pattern requiring fixed values in DiagnosticReport.category.coding.system  and DiagnosticReport.category.coding.code for a Coding element.
+When claiming conformance to this profile:

 - US Core Responders **SHALL** provide these values in a `DiagnosticReport.category`
-- US Core Requestors SHALL be capable of processing these values `DiagnosticReport.category`
+- US Core Requestors **SHALL** be capable of processing these values `DiagnosticReport.category`

   {% include img.html img="Must_Support_DiagnosticReport_category.png" caption="Figure 1: US Core DiagnosticReport.category" %}

 #### Must Support - Primitive Element

 Primitive elements are are single elements with a primitive value.
-If they are marked as must support, the either the value or an extension meets this requirement.
+If they are marked as must support, then the server **SHALL** be capable of providing the element value to meet the must support requirement.

-For example, the [US Core DiagnosticReport Profile] status element is a primitive code datatype:
+For example, the [US Core DiagnosticReport Profile] issued element is a primitive `instant` datatype.
+When claiming conformance to this profile:

--
+- US Core Responders **SHALL** be capable of providing a value in a `DiagnosticReport.issued`
+- US Core Requestors SHALL be capable of processing the value `DiagnosticReport.issued`

-  {% include img.html img="Must_Support_DiagnosticReport_status.png" caption="Figure 1: US Core DiagnosticReport.status" %}
+  {% include img.html img="Must_Support_DiagnosticReport_issued.png" caption="Figure 1: US Core DiagnosticReport.issued" %}

 #### Must Support - Complex Elements

 Complex element are composed of primitive and/or other complex elements.
-The specific interpretations for must support for:
+The specific interpretations for must support for the following datatypes:

-- CodeableConcept
+- `CodeableConcept`
-- Coding
+- `Coding`
-- Reference
+- `Reference`

 are discussed in detail above and below.
-In general, for any complex element the must support is met if any of the sub-elements (including extensions) are present.
+For any complex element marked as must support, The server **SHALL** be capable of providing at least one of the sub-element values.
 If any sub-element is mark as must support it must meet the must support requirements as well and it satisfies the must support requirement for the parent element.

-Example Where A Complex Elements Has No Must Support Sub-Elements:
+For example, the [US Core Laboratory Result Observation Profile] presentedForm element is labeled must support and has no must support sub-elements.
+When claiming conformance to this profile:

+- US Core Responders **SHALL** be capable of providing a value in `DiagnosticReport.presentedForm` sub-element.
+- US Core Requestors **SHALL** be capable of processing the value in `DiagnosticReport.presentedForm`.

   {% include img.html img="Must_Support_DiagnosticReport_presentForm.png" caption="Figure 1: US Core DiagnosticReport.presentedForm" %}

-Example Where A Complex Elements Has Must Support Sub-Elements:
+For example, the [US Core Patient Profile] name element is labeled must support and has must support sub-elements "family" and "given".
+When claiming conformance to this profile:

+- US Core Responders **SHALL** be capable of providing a value in `Patient.name.family` and `Patient.name.given`.
+- US Core Requestors **SHALL** be capable of processing the value in value in `Patient.name.family` and `Patient.name.given`.

   {% include img.html img="input/images/Must_Support_Patient_name.png" caption="Figure 1: US Core Patient.name" %}